mitsuba-renderer/drjit/docs/unused/nested.rst

 wider arithmetic is available, it's of course possible to process many more vectors at the same time.

-Enoki will also avoid costly high-latency operations like division and square root if the user indicates that minor approximations are tolerable.
+Dr.Jit will also avoid costly high-latency operations like division and square root if the user indicates that minor approximations are tolerable.
 The following snippet demonstrates code generation on an ARMv8 NEON machine.
 Note the use of the ``frsqrte`` and ``frsqrts`` instructions for the reciprocal